Harnessing the Character Trait of Citizenship for a Better Society

 This principle acts as a framework guiding how individuals interact among themselves and with broader society.

-Responsibility comes third on our list—we express this through means like carrying out obligations reliably, persistence despite obstacles, and self-regulation.
+Comes third on our list—we express this through means like carrying out obligations reliably, persistence despite obstacles, and self-regulation.
 Making considered decisions.
 As owning up to personal actions.

 Fairness stands fourth, Tall- demanding equal adherence from citizens to established guidelines.
 Fairness also requires equitable distribution actively paying attention without prejudiced judgment ensuring justice permeates our communal interactions.